• What is Copywriting?

 Sometimes, though, companies may use NDAs if the nature of the work they do is sensitive.
 For example, a law firm may ask you to sign one to ensure you don’t discuss any privileged information.

 In either of these cases, you’re being asked to sign this NDA because the company you’re working for doesn’t want you making your work public.
-Sometimes that non-disclosure may be indefinite, or sometimes it may just be until the project is made public by the company first.
+Sometimes that nondisclosure may be indefinite or sometimes it may just be until the project is made public by the company first.

-Before you sign the NDA, you need to understand what projects it covers, and for how long.
-Don’t be afraid to ask questions; if they want you to sign something, they need to be able to explain it all clearly to you.
+Before you sign the NDA, you need to understand what projects it covers and for how long.
+Don’t be afraid to ask questions.
+If they want you to sign something, they need to be able to explain it all clearly to you.

 Here’s a good article on LegalZoom about how to understand the wording in an NDA and the different elements you’ll find in one.